Quality Measure Oversight Subcommittee

 Adam Cuker, MD ('23) -

 The Quality Measure Oversight Subcommittee, a subcommittee of the Committee on Quality, coordinates the identification, prioritization, development, and management of a set of quality measures that aims to improve the quality, effectiveness, and efficiency of hematology care that patients receive.
-The Subcommittee interfaces with the Committee on Government Affairs and Committee on Practice.
+The Subcommittee interfaces with the Committee on Practice.